I play a couple of hundred different tunes,

 Customer Requests

-Here's where I'll put clip of songs that customers request:
+Here's where I'll mention some of the songs that customers have requested for various ceremonies:

 great film "Casablanca", with Humphrey Bogart.
 I keep